RonenNess/GeonBit.UI/README.md

 **GeonBit.UI** is the UI / HUD system of the *GeonBit* engine, exported as an independent MonoGame extension under the MIT license.

-It provide all the basic UI elements required to make a game / editor UI, and comes with few built-in UI skins compatible for commerical projects.
+It provide all the basic UI elements required to make a game / editor UI, and comes with few built-in UI skins compatible for commercial projects.

 To see a GeonBit.UI demo, check out this YouTube video: